YashedP/CipherBox/README.md

 ### Personal Notes

-I used bun instead of npm since i've heard many great things about it
+we used Bun instead of npm since We've heard many great things about it

-Using Vite for the first time since this was the recommendation that I was given
+Using Vite for the first time since this was the recommendation that We was given

 Installed things manually
 - tailwindcss
 - shadcn
 - shadcn MCP server for cursor